Doris Flaherty's memories of Canvey Island from 1932 onwards

 “The Stuckey sisters lived in a Tudor beamed house they had built.
 They had Dykelands Kennels and they bred spanials.
 Every dog had the Dykeland in their name.
 They were brown and white spaniels.
 There were two or three sisters there.
 I once boarded my cat with them when I went on holiday.
 One sister used to come to Whittier Hall, she was in a wheelchair.
 They used to take ½ dozen dogs at a time down on the beach to let them run in the water”.

 “We originally had eight plots of land.
 At one time you bought plots of 15 feet x 60, so if you bought four plots you would have a 60 x 60 but we had a 120 foot frontage it covered the ground from one turning to another.
 But that was too much to handle so we sold off half of it so we had 60 x 60.
 The Stuckeys were interested as they wanted to open a home cooking shop there but this never materialised.
 Another family came along and built a big store there with groceries and they used to do a round”.

 “There used to be a large bin with a lid at Maurice Road and Crescent Road to take all our rubbish and it was emptied once a week.
 Then there was the old man from the point who used to come round with a horse and cart, we would have a gallon of oil and a hundredweight of coal this was just after the war and there were shortages.
 Because we had a son with Asthma, we were given a larger ration”.

-Doris is a lovely old lady with a fabulous memory.
+Doris is a lovely old lady of 101 with a fabulous memory.
 I hope she is with us for many more years.